ibowditch/userdocs/_build/html/_sources/background.md.txt

 My background as a software engineer (in a past life) came in handy, but there was still a big learning curve, and I continue to improve the application as the technology evolves, and as I find better ways of doing things.

-It has been running for 4 years now, including through the major fires of 2019-2020.
+The system has been running for 4 years now, including through the major fires of 2019-2020.
 The user base started with my home brigade (~70 members), and then grew to include another 3 brigades, and now supports more than 300 users.

 ## High level requirements